-Site supervisors and managers are responsible for ensuring work area inspections and risk assessments are conducted of their respective work areas.
+Site supervisors and managers are responsible for ensuring work area inspections and risk assessments are conducted for their respective work areas.
 Risk assessments include evaluation of hazardous materials available and in use in the work area, and likelihood and potential consequences of various spills.
 Where appropriate based on likelihood and potential severity, mitigation, management and/or substance-specific spill response plans will be developed.

-The following section outlines currently identified potential spill risks with potential for high severity and/or probability of occurrence (worst case scenarios) and the management and mitigation measures employed to reduce the likelihood of these occurrences and/or the potential severity.
-Additional scenarios, as well as appropriate management and mitigation actions, will be added to this section through time as they are identified.
+The following section outlines currently identified potential spill risks with potential for high severity and/or probability of occurrence and the management and mitigation measures employed to reduce the likelihood and/or the potential severity of these occurrences.
+Additional scenarios, as well as appropriate management and mitigation actions, may be added to this section through time as they are identified.